The Benefits of Compression Therapy for Travel

 READ MORE: 5 Reasons Why You Need Compression Socks

 Lastly, while an airplane is partially pressurized, there is a change in pressure compared to ground level.
-All this can lead to Deep Vein Thrombosis (DVTs), which has recently garnered attention in the media.
-A DVT is a blood clot in the lower leg.
+All this can lead to deep vein thrombosis (or DVTs), which is a blood clot in the lower leg.
 Not only are there serious health implications with DVTs, but they can also reduce your chances of future air travel.

-So, back to my original point about compression socks for travelling.
-Compression therapy can come in sock, stocking or sleeve form.
+Luckily, compression therapy can help greatly.
+Compression can come in sock, stocking or sleeve form.
 It is a graduated form of compression that helps to shunt blood back up to the heart, promoting proper circulation and blood flow.

 WATCH: 5 Reasons Why You Need Compression Socks (2:34)